ChuckFerrando/portfolio-governance-system/architecture/PORTFOLIO_GOVERNANCE_SYSTEM.md

 Where the **Strategy Execution System** defines direction, the **Portfolio Governance System** governs how that direction becomes funded, prioritized, sequenced, and monitored across the portfolio.
 This artifact defines the repository-facing canonical Pillar 3 governance system and operates subordinate to the higher-precedence **Unified Portfolio Governance System**.
 It defines the governing logic of portfolio decision-making, but it does not redefine the broader five-system architecture.

-This artifact is the canonical source document for **Pillar 3: Portfolio Governance System**.
-It defines the governing logic of portfolio decision-making, but it does not redefine the broader five-system architecture.
+This artifact serves as the repository-facing canonical Pillar 3 governance definition and operates subordinate to the higher-precedence **Unified Portfolio Governance System**.

 ---